zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 The spikes are going up to 1-1.5 seconds, while the avg is at 0.06s.
 This happens every 6 minutes.

-We can see that the commit latency is as well at the same time high, which might be an issue because of high io.
+We can see that the commit latency is as well at the same time high, which might be an issue because of the high IO.

 ![commit](commit.png)

-We first expected that to be related to snapshotting, but snapshots are happen much more often.
+We first expected that to be related to snapshotting, but snapshots happen much more often.

 ![snapshot](snapshot-count.png)

-Interesting is that it seems to be related to our segment creation (again), even if we have async segment creation in our journal built recently.
+Interestingly is that it seems to be related to our segment creation (again), even if we have async segment creation in our journal built recently.
 We need to investigate this further within [zeebe#12311](https://github.com/camunda/zeebe/issues/12311).

 ![segment](segment.png)